guma2k2/ShopBee/README.md

 #### With none Docker :
 ##### Step 1 : In My SQLWorkbench, create a schemas with name : nhom11
-##### Step 2 : You can see my script sql with name `ShopBee.sql`.
+##### Step 2 : You can see my script sql with name `shopbee.sql` in this git .
 After you create schemas success, you can import this script
 ##### Step 3 : Run project with the link : http://localhost:8091/

 # I hope it help you.
 # Note :
-## This is my first readme, it can have some mistake and confusing
+### This is my first readme, it can have some mistake and confusing.
-## Anyway, thanks for watching :)